 “Vaper’s tongue” is a condition where—unexpectedly and without warning—a vaper loses the ability to taste vape juice.
 This is a nearly universal phenomenon, as most vapers will experience it from time to time.
-It typically lasts for 1-3 days, but can persist for up to a full two weeks without being able to taste your vapes.
+Vaper’s tongue typically lasts for a couple hours to days, but some vapers on forums have claimed it can persist for up to a full two weeks without being able to taste your vapes.

 We have anywhere from 2,000 to 8,000 taste buds in our mouth and fortunately they regenerate every ten days.
 Your sense of taste, called your gustatory sense, requires saliva to keep your taste buds working properly.
-Vaping can sometimes cause a fatigued tongue, leading to dry mouth which will be devoid of adequate saliva.
+Vaping can sometimes cause a dry mouth simply by requiring so much mouth breathing (inhaling a vape), which can dry up saliva.
 When we don’t have enough saliva, the ability to taste is almost non-existent.

-The final reason for why many vapers have problems tasting can be due to smoking.
+The final reason why some think they’re experiencing vaper’s tongue is due smoking, or only recently quitting.
+There is research showing problems tasting can be due to smoking.
 If you’ve only recently quit, and especially if you still smoke, your ability to fully taste will be hindered.
-Smoking wreaks havoc on oral health, and this includes a possible impairment to smell and taste.
-Luckily, your sense of taste and smell can recover with time.
-There’s no specific time frame for when that will happen, but a general rule of thumb is up to a month from the time you quit.
+There’s no specific time frame for when it will rectify itself, but a general rule of thumb is up to a month from the time you quit.

 1. Drink more water: Staying hydrated is not only essential for health, but it can help you get the most flavor from your vape.
 Increase your water consumption, especially if you vape often.
 Regardless of the cause of your dry mouth, the first recommendation is always to drink more water.